 The panel survey data are collected online as well as face-to-face by interviewers from Labyrinth.
 Labyrinth is a research agency that specializes in conducting fieldwork among respondents with various ethnic and cultural backgrounds.
 Labyrinth offers a highly trained multicultural team of interviewers who speak multiple languages (e.g. Arabic, Tigrinya).

-Meghan Rens works as a junior researcher in the Erasmus University’s EUR Bridge Project.
+Meghan Rens works as a researcher in the Erasmus University’s EUR Bridge Project.
 She is responsible for carrying out a process evaluation of Stichting Nieuw Thuis Rotterdam (SNTR)’s integration trajectory, which she does in collaboration with the research bureau Regioplan.
+Additionally, Meghan carries out research on the immigrant integration policy of the municipality of Rotterdam.
 Meghan completed an Honours Bachelor at the University College Maastricht and a Master’s at the Graduate Institute of International and Development Studies in Geneva.
 Meghan’s interests have always been focused on understanding the intricate policy issue of immigrant integration, and how policy should be designed to promote an effective integration process for refugees.
 Before she began studying this from an academic perspective, she explored this thematic through work at the International Committee for the Red Cross, as well as the Municipality of Rotterdam’s immigrant integration team.

-Carrying out the process evaluation is conducted in collaboration with Regioplan, a policy research bureau with experience in mapping policy on issues such as, amongst others, immigrant integration.
+The process evaluation is carried out in collaboration with Regioplan, a policy research bureau with experience in mapping policy on issues such as, amongst others, immigrant integration

 Barbara van der Ent, MSc | PhD Candidate